d1msums/bank-vault-security-system/README.md

 ## Team

-Built with my ITT569 project team — full credit in the report.
+Built with my ITT569 project team, full credit in the report.

 ## License